Sebastian-Jensen/A-Neural-Network-Approach-to-the-Environmental-Kuznets-Curve/README.md

 ## Usage
 Save this repository locally (e.g. using Github Desktop) and ensure all required dependencies have been installed.

-The folder ***Functions*** contains functions for data preparation and implementation of the neural network-based panel data methodology:
+The folder ***Functions*** contains functions for data preparation and implementation of the neural network-based panel data methodology.

 The folder ***Data*** contains the data used in the paper.

 The folders ***Benchmark models***, ***BIC***, ***Model Parameters***, ***Model parameters sd***, and ***Squared residuals*** contains the parameter estimates used in the paper and are overwritten by the scripts in the folder ***Empirical Analysis***.

-The folder ***Empirical Analysis*** contains scripts for reproducing the empirical results of the paper.
+The folder ***Empirical Analysis*** contains scripts model estimation and reproducing the empirical results of the paper.

 ## Example